Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 Chemical imbalances can result from extensive burns.

-Destruction of muscle tissue (rhabdomyolysis) sometimes occurs with deep third-degree burns.
+Destruction of muscle tissue (rhabdomyolysis Rhabdomyolysis Rhabdomyolysis occurs when muscle fibers damaged by disease, injury, or toxic substances break down and release their contents into the bloodstream.
+Severe disease can cause acute kidney injury... read more ) sometimes occurs with full-thickness burns.
 The muscle tissue releases myoglobin, one of the muscle’s proteins, into the blood.
 If present in high concentrations, myoglobin harms the kidneys.

 Infection can complicate burn wounds.
 Sometimes the infection can spread throughout the bloodstream and cause severe illness or death.

-Thick, crusty surfaces (eschars) are produced by deep third-degree burns.
-Eschars can become too tight, cutting off blood supply to healthy tissues or impairing breathing.
+Thick, crusty surfaces (eschars) are produced by deep full-thickness burns.
+Eschars that completely encircle a limb or the chest can become too tight, cutting off blood supply to healthy tissues or impairing breathing.

-The body temperature can become dangerously low (hypothermia Hypothermia Hypothermia is a dangerously low body temperature.
-Hypothermia is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
-Being in an environment... read more ) when cool fluids are given to try to correct dehydration, especially if the person is exposed in a cool emergency room environment as doctors evaluate and treat severe burns.
+The body temperature can become dangerously low (hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more ) when cool fluids are given to try to correct dehydration, especially if the person is exposed in a cool emergency room environment as doctors evaluate and treat severe burns.

 Before burns are treated, the burning agent must be stopped from inflicting further damage.
 For example, fires are extinguished.
 Clothing—especially any that is smoldering (such as melted synthetic shirts), covered with a hot substance (for example, tar), or soaked with chemicals—is immediately removed.

-Often, the only treatment required is application of an antibiotic cream, such as silver sulfadiazine.
-The cream prevents infection and forms a seal to prevent further bacteria from entering the wound.
+Often, the only treatment required is application of an antibiotic salve or cream, such as silver sulfadiazine.
+The salves prevent infection and form a seal to prevent further bacteria from entering the wound.
 A sterile bandage is then applied to protect the burned area from dirt and further injury.
 A tetanus vaccination Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is given if needed.

 Care at home includes keeping the burn clean to prevent infection.
-In addition, many people are given analgesics (pain relievers), sometimes opioids Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more , for at least a few days.
+In addition, many people are given analgesics (pain relievers), sometimes opioids Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more , for at least a few days.
 The burn can be covered with a nonstick bandage or with sterile gauze.
 The gauze can be removed without sticking by first being soaked in water.

 A skin graft may be needed to replace burned skin that will not heal.
 Other skin grafts help by temporarily covering and protecting the skin as it heals on its own.
 In a skin grafting procedure, a piece of healthy skin is taken from sources including an